syedumerahmedcode/remove-duplicates/README.md

 ## Project structure

-There are several packages, one for each problem, which contain the solution inside a _Service_ class.
+There are in total three packages: one of which is the _service_ which contain the solution inside a _Service_ class.
+The other one is the _base_ package which contains the infrastructure for creating a linked list, in this case a singly linked list.
 These service classes are instantiated and called from _main()_ inside the Execute class which can be found inside _com.umer.main_ package.

 ## Technologies Used